Creates a new secondary browser window and loads the referenced resource.

 and will also ignore the request of an innerWidth of 400 pixels.

-MSIE 6 SV1 has a similar error correction mechanism but it is not activated by default in all security levels: a security setting can disable such error correction mechanism.
+MSIE 6 has a similar error correction mechanism but it is not

 When content overflows window viewport dimensions, then scrollbar(s) (or some scrolling mechanism) are necessary to insure that content can be accessed by users.
 Content can overflow window dimensions for several reasons which are outside the control of web authors: